varnish/Varnish-Book/varnish_book.rst

       }
  }

 ..
-TOVERIFY: Solutoin was in a separate file.
+TOVERIFY: Solution was in a separate file.
 To verify why and if not needed, remove it from the repository.

 VCL - ``vcl_pass``
 ------------------